College Basketball Vs. NBA Betting

 First, there’s an aspect of Illinois sports betting law that you should know.
-You can’t place bets involving college programs that are within Illinois.
-That means no betting on Illinois, Bradley, DePaul or any other school from here at home.
+You can’t place online bets involving college programs that are within Illinois.
+That means no betting on Illinois, Northwestern, DePaul or Loyola Chicago or any other school from here at home.

 Since 350+ teams play at the Division I level, you won’t be lacking for options.
 There aren’t any restrictions when it comes to betting on NBA games.

 However, each sportsbook has a set of house rules.
 Here are some key points:

 - A bet is considered live once the game tips off.
 If it’s postponed prior to getting underway, the bet could remain in queue if it’s only a slight delay.
 In the event of a complete cancellation, wagers are voided and funds will be returned to bettors.

 - Settlement of game outcomes, player props, live bets and other wagers are based on official league statistics and data.

 - When spread and total bets land on the number set by sportsbooks when the wager was placed, the bet is treated as a “push,” with amounts refunded to users.